0iqx/sidekick/README.md

 1. **Function Analysis**: **Sidekick** dives into each function, identifying key elements, loops, calls, and variables.
 It breaks down the code to give you an analysis that’s more than skin-deep.

-2. **Insight Generation**: Based on its analysis, Sidekick offers suggestions on how to optimize or alter the function.
+2. **Insight Generation**: Based on its analysis, **Sidekick** offers suggestions on how to optimize or alter the function.
 Perhaps it will recommend replacing a certain logic with a more efficient one, or it may even spot redundant operations that you can safely remove.

-3. **Live Recommendations**: Rather than static insights, Sidekick operates in real-time, meaning you get feedback and suggestions dynamically as you navigate through functions in your binary.
+3. **Live Recommendations**: Rather than static insights, **Sidekick** operates in real-time, meaning you get feedback and suggestions dynamically as you navigate through functions in your binary.

 # Sidekick in Action

-## Challenge 1: M47H
+## Challenge 1: M47H - FlagYard
 ![image](https://github.com/user-attachments/assets/41768d96-8b66-4bb1-b5a7-5f52b7595476)

-I’ll tackle this challenge using only Sidekick, as if I have no prior reverse engineering knowledge.
+I’ll tackle this challenge using only **Sidekick**, as if I have no prior reverse engineering knowledge.
 ![image](https://github.com/user-attachments/assets/2c9f4c74-df27-49e4-a6a2-c44f953c5c27)
-Let’s have Sidekick analyze the `_start` function to retrieve the flag.
+Let’s have **Sidekick** analyze the `_start` function to retrieve the flag.

 ![image](https://github.com/user-attachments/assets/4b195c0d-77e3-4228-af46-cf606e97a0c3)
 ![image](https://github.com/user-attachments/assets/5e0093d0-8923-4967-9d66-985e5b681c8a)

-Without even reading the decompiled code and only using Sidekick, I already know the length and some mathematical operations, like modulus.
-Now, let’s have Sidekick solve it.
+Without even reading the decompiled code and only using **Sidekick**, I already know the length and some mathematical operations, like modulus.
+Now, let’s have **Sidekick** solve it.

 ![image](https://github.com/user-attachments/assets/f510d40d-6f34-4c4a-863e-ea79ac22132c)

 Before fully solving the challenge, let’s explore another feature: `Suggestions`.
-This feature allows Sidekick to rename or modify code with more understandable names, based on the user's approval.
+This feature allows **Sidekick** to rename or modify code with more understandable names, based on the user's approval.

 ![image](https://github.com/user-attachments/assets/48c18e86-249d-475e-b575-00002822e497)